macumbista/vectorsynthesis/README.md

  [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SPHWJSJWH92GG&source=url)

- Or consider ordering a copy of the Vector Synthesis book:
+ Or you can support my research by ordering a copy of the Vector Synthesis book:

  http://www.lulu.com/shop/derek-holzer/vector-synthesis-a-media-archaeological-investigation-into-sound-modulated-light/paperback/product-24379956.html

- You can also take a workshop from me, my workshops are annouced on the Facebook group above or on my website:
+ You can also take a workshop from me.
+My workshops are annouced on the Facebook group above or on my website:

  http://macumbista.net